adamsilver/fdpb/03-Book-A-Flight.md

 If there is just one passenger travelling, we should change the inputs to radio buttons.
 This way, the affordance itself tells users they can only choose one seat.

-To crysalise this information for users, we should provide a hint explaining they can only select X users.
+To crystalise this information for users, we should include this information a hint explaining they can only select X users.

 If Javascript is available and the browser is capable, we can enhance the experience so that users don't experience an error.
 That is, *You can only select 2 seats*.
 We can do this by disabling all seats as soon as the maximum amount have been selected.